 (CLICK ON the THUMBNAILS FOR MAXIMUM SIZE, FULL DETAIL RESOLUTION PICS)

-Available by popular demand - a matching Wakizashi to go with the Ryujin T10 Custom Katana swords so you can create your own Samurai Daisho set!
-Plus includes your choice of a display case or double sword stand!
+Brought to you by popular demand, it is finally here: a matching Wakizashi to go with the Ryujin T10 Custom Katana - solid bodied blade version so you can create your own Samurai Daisho set!

-As with the Katana in the series, the Wakizashi utilizes only the BEST available options to ensure you get the best looking, best performing cutting Katana possible - fully guaranteed to not only meet but EXCEED your expectations.
+As with the Katana in the series, the Wakizashi utilizes only the BEST available options to ensure you get the best looking, best performing, best cutting sword possible - fully guaranteed to not only meet but EXCEED your expectations.
 With only the best options available, it is practically impossible to design a bad looking sword.
 Just pick the components that you like the look of best and let us make it real for you!

 But don't make the mistake of thinking these swords are just pretty ornaments - these are serious, practical blades that are surprisingly robust yet traditionally constructed and at our special introductory price, are some of the best cutting swords available anywhere near this price point.
 The ability to customize them is indeed just a very special free bonus!!